Russian language in the United States: History

 In the late nineteenth and early twentieth centuries many Russian Jews migrated to the United States, fleeing persecution at home.
 Though many spoke Yiddish, most knew Russian.
 Millions also left Russia after the 1917 Bolshevik Revolution.
 The 1920 US census identified 392,049 United States citizens born in Russia; the statistics from a decade before that showed only 57,926 Russian-born Americans.
 Most of the newcomers were White émigrés.
 Russian immigration slowed in the 1930s and 1940s due to restrictions imposed by the Stalin government in the Soviet Union.
 The U.S. Immigration and Naturalization Service listed 14,016 Russian immigrants entering the country from 1930 to 1944.
 Most of those people were citizens of the USSR who refused to return to their country from trips abroad, so-called nevozvrashchentsy (non-returners).

 The next big wave of immigration started in the 1970s.
 If they were allowed to leave, Soviet Jews had little difficulty entering the U.S., and many did so.
 Russian-speaking Jews constitute about 80% of all immigrants from the former Soviet states.

 Since 2012, New York State institutions provide free interpretations from/into Russian.
 Also, some state and elections documents are translated into it.

 Demographics

 Education

 Russian speakers are more likely to have a higher education degree than the national average.
 92% of them have a high school diploma and 51% a bachelor's degree.
 75% of Russian-speakers speak English "well" or "very well" according to the 2007 data of the U.S. Census Bureau.
+Most Molokans learn Russian.